 Figure A1.
-Photographs of ASH15 flowstone with layers D (light) and C (brown).
-Sampling localities of aliquots sampled for ID-TIMS analyses are indicated by numbers matching the aliquots in the data table.
-Larger pieces were chipped off using a stainless steel needle and subdivided into smaller aliquots for analysis.
+Photographs of ASH15 flowstone with top images showing layers D (light) and A-C (brown) and bottom images showing layers K to D. Sampling localities of aliquots sampled for ID-TIMS analyses are indicated by numbers matching the aliquots in the data Table S6.
+Larger pieces were chipped off using a stainless-steel needle and subdivided into smaller aliquots for analysis.